AlexDimas238/AlexDimas238/README.md

 ## About me:

-I'm studying Software Engineering: smile:
+💻 I'm studying Software Engineering:

 I love the IT area I am delighted with the possibilities of problem solving and innovations that we have the chance to carry out. <br/>
 Amo a área de T.I.
 Me encanto com as possibilitdades de inovações e de resolução de problemas que podemos realizar.